OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

   - pestat_ prints a node status list (1 host per line) with information about jobids, users and CPU loads.

+* jobstats_ is a free and open-source job monitoring platform designed for CPU and GPU clusters that use the Slurm workload manager.

 * `SlurmCommander <https://github.com/CLIP-HPC/SlurmCommander>`_ is a simple, lightweight, no-dependencies text-based user interface (TUI) to your cluster.
   It ties together multiple slurm commands to provide you with a simple and efficient interaction point with slurm.